Skip to content

 The following steps will need to be taken in all cases:

-- All relevant other local authorities must be notified (pass details of the nature and category of concerns, and key dates to the Child Protection Administrator, tel: 01992 556935, comnet 56935 who will do this - (s)hewill also notify Health Trusts in Hertfordshire);
+• All relevant other local authorities must be notified (pass details of the nature and category of concerns, and key dates to the Child Protection Administrator, tel: 01992 556935, comnet 56935 who will do this - they will also notify Health Trusts in Hertfordshire);

-If the child is of school age, a note should be posted on the Department for Education database indicating the circumstances (e.g. subject of a Child Protection Plan), that (s)he has left her/his previous school and is currently missing.
+If the child is of school age, a note should be posted on the Department for Education database indicating the circumstances (e.g. subject of a Child Protection Plan), that they has left their previous school and are currently missing.
 Anyone contacted about a school place for the child should then contact the social worker.
 The Principal Attendance Improvement Officer can assist (tel: 01992 588580 comnet 28580).

 If the child or family are known to the UK Border Agency, it should be notified of the status of the child(ren) and asked to contact Children's Services if it subsequently has any contact with the family.